-Video Views – Increase the awareness of your video content and get more people watching them.
+Video Views – Increase the awareness of your video content and get more people to watch them.

 Conversions – This will get more people to take a specific action on your app or website.

-Lead Generation – this objective improves marketing possibilities by gathering information from a potential customer, for example, emails addresses and account follows.
+Lead Generation – this objective improves marketing possibilities by gathering information from a potential customer, for example, email addresses and account follows.

 In the UK alone, there are 13 million Twitter users, just under two-fifths of which are aged 18-29 (37%).
 On the platform, and engagements are up 91% year on year since August of 2016.
 This shows that Twitter users are becoming more responsive to sponsored content as time goes on.

-Twitter offers advertisers tweet engagement campaigns, video views campaign, follower campaigns, and Twitter cards.
+Twitter offers advertisers tweet engagement campaigns, video views campaigns, follower campaigns, and Twitter cards.
 Targeting your right demographic on Twitter has also be made easier with the introduction of audience insights.

 Much like the other main social media platforms, Twitter has its own built-in objectives filter.